 On June 15, 2016, 13,336,145 warrants with a value of \$455 thousand were issued as part of the merger with IDC (see Note 4) and are reported under contributed surplus in the Consolidated Statements of Changes in Shareholders' Equity.
-The warrants provide the right to purchase one common share at \$0.12 each and expire on June 15, 2017, one year after their issuance on June 15, 2016.
+The warrants provided the right to purchase one common share at \$0.12 each.
 The warrants were valued on the issuance date using the Black-Scholes pricing model based on the following key inputs: